The Pros and Cons of ‘Buy Now, Pay Later’ Financing for Travel

 Life happens and plans change.
 What happens if you need to cancel?
 Using a third-party financing company adds another layer of complexity should you need to change your vacation dates due to sickness, weather, or a COVID outbreak at your destination.
 It could slow down your refund or create added hassles.
 Even if you get a full refund, you may be stuck paying some of the interest you agreed to pay on that loan.
 Find out when you read the terms and conditions––and find out about cancellations––before signing up.

-BNPL services do not provide the same legal protections––especially against fraud––as you get when you pay with credit card.
+Using a BNPL service could make it more challenging to get help if you want to cancel a purchase, or are not satisfied with what you received.
+BNPL services do not provide the same legal protections––especially against fraud––as you get when you pay with a credit card.
 Checkbook often recommends paying with a credit card (when possible) because if there’s a problem after the sale, federal law and credit card company policies allow you to dispute a transaction.
 In our experience, these “chargeback” requests are overwhelmingly approved.
 BNPL companies may not be as motivated to make you happy.

 When Does Using a Buy Now, Pay Later Service Makes Sense?